-Citreoviridin is a mycotoxin produced by Penicillium citreonigrum, Penicillium toxicarium, and Penciillium charlesii.
+Penicillium citreonigrum is producing Citreoviridin is a mycotoxin , Penicillium toxicarium, and Penciillium charlesii.
 The mycotoxin is commonly found on a mold that grows on foods, such as grains, rice, and corn.

-Lab tests have shown effects such as convulsions, vomiting, limb paralysis, and cardiovascular damage in animals such as mice, cats, and dogs.
+Lab tests results shows such effects as convulsions, vomiting, limb paralysis, and cardiovascular damage in animals such as mice, cats, and dogs.

-Penitrem is produced by species such as Penicillium cyclopium, Penicillium crustosum, and Penicillium commune.
-These mold species usually grow on foods such as cheese and fruits, and the mycotoxin finds its way toward human’s (and animals’) digestive system through oral consumption.
+These mold species usually grow on foods such as cheese and fruits, and the mycotoxin finds its way toward human’s digestive system through oral consumption.
 However, it can also affect humans through spore inhalation.

 Patulin is produced by various types of Penicillium mold, and scientists are still trying to figure out its actual danger toward animals and humans.
 However, there are indications that patulin has carcinogenic quality.

-Although not a mycotoxin, his substance is commonly found in various Penicillium mold species.
-Penicilic acid is known to causing acute allergic reactions and toxic symptoms in mammals.
+Although not a mycotoxin, his substance commonly in various Penicillium mold species.
+Penicilic acid can cause acute allergic reactions and toxic symptoms in mammals.

 If you are worried about the presence of certain mycotoxin, you need to request for professional testing service.
 However, no matter what type of mold you find in your home or property, the most important matter is getting rid of it.